LisaHJung/Beginners-guide-to-creating-a-full-stack-JavaScript-app-with-Elasticsearch/README.md

 Cd into the project directory.

-**Depending on which episode/blog/branch you are working on, the corresponding repo will contain only the server side code or both the server and client side code.**
+:sparkles:**Depending on which episode/blog/branch you are working on, the corresponding repo will contain only the server side code or both the server and client side code.**:sparkles:

 ### Run the server